wyoibc/2023repres_popgen/Intro_git.md

 It will ask where you want to create the file, with a default of `.ssh/id_rsa` within your home directory.
 Just hit enter without entering any text and the key will be created there.

 Then it will ask you for a passphrase, which you can leave empty by just hitting enter both times when prompted.
-I’m not using a passphrase here, but you can if you want, just make sure to remember it, as you’ll be asked for it when you use the key.
+I’m not using a passphrase here, but you can if you want; just make sure to remember it, as you’ll be asked for it any time you use the key.

 Now we need to go copy the public key so that we can associate it with out Github account.
 I use `less ~/.ssh/id_rsa.pub` to look at the key and copy it (`q` quits less).
 Make sure you’re copying the **public key**, ending in .pub, not the private key.